iarsystems/cmake-tutorial/README.md

 ## Debugging
-When executable targets are built with _debug information_, they can be debugged with the __IAR C-SPY Debugger__, directly from the __IAR Embedded Workbench__ IDE.
+When target applications are built with _debug information_, they can be debugged with the __IAR C-SPY Debugger__, directly in the __IAR Embedded Workbench__ IDE.

-The [Debugging an Externally Built Executable file][url-iar-docs-ext-elf] Technical Note has the instructions for setting up a __debug-only__ project.
+The [Debugging an Externally Built Executable file][url-iar-docs-ext-elf] Technical Note has instructions for setting up a __debug-only__ project.

 ## Issues
-Found an issue or have a suggestion related to the [__cmake-tutorial__][url-repo-home] tutorial?
-Feel free to use the public issue tracker.
+Did you find an issue or do you have a suggestion related to the [__cmake-tutorial__][url-repo-home] tutorial?
+Please use the public issue tracker.
 - Do not forget to take a look at [earlier issues][url-repo-issue-old].
-- If creating a [new][url-repo-issue-new] issue, please describe it in detail.
+- If you are reporting a [new][url-repo-issue-new] issue, please describe it in detail.

 ## Conclusion
-This tutorial provided information on how to start building embedded software projects and, also, on how to perform automated tests when using the IAR tools with CMake.
-Once the core ideas presented here are mastered, the possibilities are only limited by the developer's mind.
-Such a setup might be useful depending on each organization's needs and can be used as a starting point for particular customizations.
+This tutorial provides information on how to start building embedded software projects and, also, on how to perform automated tests when using the IAR tools with CMake.
+When you have understood the core ideas presented here, a world of possibilities opens up.
+Such a setup might be useful depending on your organization's needs, and can be used as a starting point for particular customizations.

 <!-- links -->
 [url-repo-home]:         https://github.com/IARSystems/cmake-tutorial